Words by: Difford's Guide

-On the 25th anniversary of the Club de Cantineros, the club honoured the companies that had supported them, including Compañía 'Ron Bacardi' S.A., with a certificate.
+On the 25th anniversary of the Club de Cantineros, the club honoured the companies that had supported them with a certificate.
 In the book to honour the occasion, 25 Años de Club de Cantineros de Cuba, the club wrote: "for others, the capitalist is an enemy; but for the club, the capitalist is a founding protector."
 It was a sign of times to come.

 In 1959, revolution came to Cuba through Fidel Castro.
 Although the club managed to stay open, the communist regime changed it completely, becoming part of the government's social network.
 The club still exists today but as something far removed from its founding ethos.

 The impact of the club has nevertheless been felt far and wide.
 During the 1950s 'Trader' Vic Bergeron's wife gave a rare interview to a newspaper reporter in San Francisco in which she revealed that her husband had only left the United States once in his life, in the 1930s on a trip to Cuba.
 There he was amazed by how skilfully and gracefully the bartenders did their job and was inspired by their knowledge.